MariuszKaminski/Milestone-Project-3/README.md

 [View the live project here.](https://example.net)

-## This is a web based application designed for the staff members of a local food bank to serve as a tool for stock keeping.
+## This is a web based application designed for the staff members of a local food bank to serve as a tool for basic stock keeping.

 <h2 align="center"><img src="htttp://example.png"></h2>